-6. Health and Safety
+Health and Safety

-In the event of emergency assistance being required while the staff member is engaged in international work, they should contact International SOS, the University's preferred external provider of 24-hour advice and assistance for medical, security or other emergencies.
+In the event of emergency assistance being required while the staff member is engaged in international work, they should contact International SOS (or successor), the RMIT's preferred external provider of 24-hour advice and assistance for medical, security or other emergencies.

-RMIT University in Australia will provide expatriate health insurance cover for a staff member and their accompanying family members, when travelling with them, for long term global agreements (greater than 6 months).
-The cover will be maintained via RMIT University's preferred supplier, the cost of which will be charged to the applicable college/portfolio/school.
+RMIT in Australia will provide expatriate health insurance cover for a staff member and their accompanying family members, when travelling with them, for long term global agreements (greater than 6 months).
+The cover will be maintained via RMIT's preferred supplier, the cost of which will be charged to the applicable college/portfolio/school.